 Only you can know if this is the best thing to do.
-Getting a protection order may mean you have to think about where you will live, how you will pay bills, how to handle childcare, etc.
+Getting a protection order could affect where you will live, how you will pay bills, how to handle childcare, etc.

 You may want to talk to a domestic violence advocate first about your options and have a plan ready.
-There are many agencies who can help victims of domestic violence.
+There are many agencies who can help.
 Visit the Domestic Violence section of this website for more information.
 You can also find a list of resources and providers in the link below:

 You may also want to talk to a lawyer about whether to file a protection order and if there is other legal action you should take.
 You can find free and low-cost attorney services on the Lawyers and Legal Help page.